ajaykumar911/android_apps_concepts/README.md

 Choose a Programming Language: Android apps can be developed in Java or Kotlin.
 While Java has been around for longer, Kotlin is gaining popularity for its concise syntax and safety features.

-# 3. Learning the Android Fundamentals
+# c.
+Learning the Android Fundamentals

 Before you start coding your app, it's essential to understand the key concepts of Android development: